 The SEQLinkage package, freely available at URL http://bioinformatics.org/seqlink, can efficiently extract genotypes from VCF files and uses the CHP method described here to perform linkage analysis as well as data format conversion on sequence data so that other programs can also be used to perform linkage analysis if desired.
 It provides a novel and effective approach that brings back well established linkage analysis techniques for use with the growing wealth of genomic data of human pedigrees.
-Unlike the commonly practiced filtering approaches used for sequence data, SEQLinkage provides statistical evidence of the involvement of variants in the etiology of Mendelian diseases.
-Additionally because it incorporates mode of inheritance information and penetrance models it is less likely than filtering to exclude causal variants in the presence of phenocopies and/or reduced penetrance.
+Unlike filtering approaches which are commonly used to analyze sequence data, SEQLinkage provides statistical evidence of the involvement of variants in the etiology of Mendelian diseases.
+Additionally because it incorporates mode of inheritance information and penetrance models it is less likely than filtering approaches to exclude causal variants in the presence of phenocopies and/or reduced penetrance.
 For Mendelian traits for which the penetrance model is not well established but the mode of inheritance is known, an affected-only analysis can be performed where all unaffected individuals are made unknown to avoid decreased power due the use of an incorrect penetrance model.
 We recommend the use of SEQLinkage in parallel to filtering methods on the same sequence data to take full advantage of the power of NGS in families.
 Acknowledgements

 The authors would like to thank Regie Lyn Santos-Cortez, Daniel Weeks, Alejandro Schaffer, Jeffrey O’Connell and Jurg Ott for helpful discussions and support.
 This work is funded by National Institute of Health (DC003594, DC011651 and HG006493).